Table of Contents

 Since the serving team has the advantage of starting the game, they only get one serve instead of the usual two.
 This is why the starting score of a doubles pickleball game is 0-0-2.

 The number 2 here represents the serving team beginning with server number 2.
 The first server is minimized to cover the team’s advantage of having the first serve.
-When the serve is lost, it moves to the receiving team instead of the serving team is given a second serve.
+When the serve is lost, it moves to the receiving team instead of the serving team being given a second serve.

 Thus, the match begins and continues in a fair way with no team getting an unfair advantage!
+If you’re still finding it difficult to keep track of the score during a doubles pickleball game, you might find our guide on using a pickleball scorekeeper helpful

 Who Serves First in Pickleball Doubles?